Solarplate Troubleshooting Guide

 Cause: Acetate & photocopy characteristic

 Solution: 1) Better contact with vacuum may help; however, there may not be a solution.
-2) Try heavier weight acetate.
-3) Dust emulsion side of film with talc.
-4)Change the brand of acetate.
+2) Try different brand of acetate.
+3) Dust emulsion side of film with talc and rub gently onto the image/wipe excess off.

 Problem: Black spots on plate